top of page

 All are welcome, diversity and inclusivity is a necessity in the journey of decolonising and challenging our internalised racism.
 We lead with the ethos of care and respect for each other with radical self accountability.
 We are a community, with the common unity of moving into a more embodied state of connection and care for country ~ Together.

-We meet on the first Sunday of every month
+We meet on the third Sunday of every month

 location changes depending on who is hosting